VERA DE PONT (1991)

 is a one man company researching on-demand fashion (items), based on her vision to prevent waste material immediately at the start of the production line and to only create wearables when there is a direct need for it.

-in 2017 she launched the assembly lab, which is her written thesis work aswell as the start of her continuing research work; modular and locally produced footwear and garments that incorporate the consumer as a maker.
+in 2017 she launched the Assembly Lab, which is her written thesis work as well as the start of her continuing research work; modular and locally produced footwear and (sportswear) garments that incorporate the consumer as a maker.

 These projects also investigate the role of technology within local fashion production and co-creation in order to analyse the benefits this may offer to create a more collaborative and environmentally, socially and economically sustainable fashion system.
 Her conceptual machines and apparatus either produce fully finished garments or parts that can be assembled, opening the door for customised manufacturing of wearables and reducing the logistics costs.

 She co-wrote the Open Source Fashion Manifesto with Martijn van Strien and she co-founded an on-demand sportswear brand called AnoukxVera together with Anouk van de Sande in 2015.